wacncontent/CustomizeTool/output/articles/redis-cache/cache-how-to-scale.md

 >[AZURE.NOTE] The Azure Redis Cache scaling feature is currently in preview.
 During the preview period, you cannot scale to or from a premium tier cache, but you can change the pricing tier within a premium cache, and you can [change the cluster size](/documentation/articles/cache-how-to-premium-clustering#cluster-size) in a premium cache with clustering enabled.

 Azure Redis Cache has different cache offerings which provide flexibility in the choice of cache size and features.
-If the requirements of your application change after a cache is created, you can scale the size of the cache using the **Change pricing tier** blade in the [Azure Management Portal](https://manage.windowsazure.cn).
+If the requirements of your application change after a cache is created, you can scale the size of the cache using the **Change pricing tier**  the **Change pricing tier** blade in the [Azure Management Portal](https://manage.windowsazure.cn). 

 ## When to scale

+
 You can use the [monitoring](/documentation/articles/cache-how-to-monitor) features of Azure Redis Cache to monitor the health and performance of your cache applications and to help determine if there is a need to scale the cache.

 You can monitor the following metrics to help determine if you need to scale.
+
+
+The [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample demonstrates how you can access monitoring data for your Azure Redis Cache.

+You can use the following metrics to help determine if you need to scale.
+

 -	Redis Server Load
 -	Memory Usage